 front page of the Money section.
 The following day, Wohlers was

 interviewed live by CBS Radio News.
 A day later, he was included in an article published by The Wall Street Journal.
-He has been interviewed twice by National Public Radio (NPR), CCTV News (Beijing, China), and Bloomberg TV.
+He has been interviewed by CCTV News (Beijing, China) and twice by National Public Radio (NPR).

 Wohlers provided live interview commentary on The Monocle Daily radio program from London, England in November 2012.
 He was also interviewed on German radio in June 1999 and again in December 1999 in a program titled Computer and Communication.
 Wohlers was a part of a Slovenian radio program in 2008.